-The Committee comprises four members, two of whom are shareholders representatives, including the Chairman of the Committee.
-In accordance with section 359(5) of the Companies and Allied Matters Act (Cap C20 Laws of the Federation of Nigeria, 2004), the Committee has oversight responsibility for the Company's accounts.
+The Committee comprises five members, three of whom are shareholders representatives, including the Chairman of the Committee.
+In accordance with section 359(5) of the Companies and Allied Matters Act 2020, the Committee has oversight responsibility for the Company's accounts.